 U.S.A: No minimum requirements.
 Before purchasing a puppy be sure you understand what you are paying for!
 The purchase price of your puppy may be inexpensive initially from backyard breeders but could be much more expensive in the long run.
 Finding the right breeder is priceless!

 As part of the way we raise our puppies and to give our puppies a head start we use the "Bio Sensor", "Super Dog" Program.
-This program begins from the time the puppies are 3 days old until they are 16 days old.
-This program was developed by the U.S. Military through their Canine Program for early Neurological Stimulation.
+This program was developed by the U.S. Military through their Canine Program.
+ENS is believed to impact the neurological system by kicking it into action earlier than would be normally expected.
+The result being an increased capacity that later will help make the difference in performance.
+ENS is time sensitive and must be performed from the third to 16th days of a puppy's life.
+Benefits include improved cardiovascular performance (better heart rates),stronger heart beats, stronger adrenal glands, more tolerance to stress and greater resistance to disease.
 It is proven that when the techniques are applied correctly, during only the specified time, the puppies will have benefit of superior advantages that will last the puppies lifetime.

-Along with the Bio Sensor, Spa Days, Trips to town, Trips to the Vet, Play Days and hiking, socializing with adult dogs, friends, elderly and children to mention just a few, here's a little more about what a day looks like at Central Coast German Shepherds.
+Along with the ENS, ESI , Spa Days, Trips to town, Trips to the Vet, Play Days and hiking, socializing with adult dogs, friends, elderly and children to mention just a few, here's a little more about what a day looks like at Central Coast German Shepherds.

 Once the puppies are all going potty in the weaning room we add yet another wing to the Den.
 This is a much larger area in the nursery area, we call this the Play Room because it allows for much larger play, socialization and exploration.
 We add new toys and obstacles daily for the puppies to crawl into and on top of.
 At this time we also introduce our outdoor exploration & hikes, weather permitting.
 The Play Room is closed off at night to assist in developing good sleep habits.